Condo hotel

-A condo hotel, also known as a condotel, hotel condo or a contel, is a building which is legally a condominium but which is operated as a hotel, offering short term rentals, and which maintains a front desk.
+A condo hotel, also known as a condotel, hotel condo, or a contel, is a building that is legally a condominium but operated as a hotel, offering short-term rentals, and which maintains a front desk.

 Condo hotels are typically high-rise buildings developed and operated as luxury hotels, usually in major cities and resorts.
-These hotels have condominium units which allow someone to own a full-service vacation home.
+These hotels have condominium units that allow someone to own a full-service vacation home.
 When they are not using this home, they can leverage the marketing and management done by the hotel chain to rent and manage the condo unit as it would any other hotel room.